Nameo91/CV/README.md

 _Project Administrator_

 Responsible for administrative duties for the Philippines Refinery Master Plan 2 Project team managing project records, files and databases
+- Performing administrative duties for the Philippines Refinery Master Plan 2 Project team
+- Supporting projects managers and engineers for accurate recording keeping and constant flow of office paperwork
+- Maintaining project records, files and databases, as well as developed and updated spreadsheet
 - Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while maintaing high degree of accuracy

 ## Languages